Visyond/website-hugo/site/content/solutions/data-tracking-software.md

     isVisible: true
   - benefitsList:
       - text: >-
-          Creating a dashboard is easy.
-Add output cells with decision metrics from your spreadsheet, select input cells, style them as sliders or dropdowns, throw in some charts, and your dashboard is ready to go!
-      - text: >-
-          Your spreadsheet is safe.
-Changing data on the dashboard does not change the spreadsheet.
-      - text: >-
-          Control access.
-Share only specific dashboards and scenarios with specific collaborators.
-    descr: >-
-      Create interactive dashboards powered by your spreadsheet, and securely share them online.
-Let your team or clients safely play with the numbers and reflect on scenarios without the risk of breaking the spreadsheet.
-    infoVideo: /video/Share Insights with Spreadsheet-driven Dashboards - Visyond.mp4
-    infoVideoPoster: /video/Share Insights with Spreadsheet-driven Dashboards - Visyond.jpg
-    title: Get Insights with Interactive Dashboards
-  - benefitsList:
-      - text: >-
           Answer ‘what-if’ questions with Scenario Analysis.
       - text: >-
           Visualize the cells that change between scenarios with Scenario Waterfall Analysis.